gousiosg/homepage/contact.md

 Office hours for this year are:

-* Tue: 08:30 - 10:00
+* Tue: 09:00 - 10:30
-* Wed: 10:45 - 11:30
-* Thu: 10:45 - 11:30
+* Thu: 09:00 - 10:30

-As I am travelling quite often, please send an email beforehand to confirm.
+Please send an email beforehand to confirm.
 It is usually helpful to send me an email with the topic of your visit, but this is not obligatory.

 <div class="row">
   <div class="span3">